19mdavenport/cs260startup/README.md

 - **Application elements** - Used (i hope good) contrast and whitespace
 - **Application text content** - Consistent fonts
 - **Application images** - Placeholder logo is styled into the navbar

+## JavaScript deliverable

+For this deliverable I implemented some front-end javascript for the application

+- **login** - You must login or register before viewing the main page.
+You must register before logging in (just kept in localStorage for now)
+- **database** - Displayed assignments and classes.
+Currently this is stored in a local array, but will use a database later.
+- **WebSocket** - Stick Game on the break time page is almost finished, except for the websocket 2-player functionality
+- **application logic** - One must define a minimum amount of time to work after finishing a break, and cannot start a new break until it is finished.
+Timers are displayed on both pages for how long you have left.